superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 To generate vector embeddings, the top-scoring models on Huggingface’s [Massive Text Embedding Benchmark (MTEB) Leaderboard](https://huggingface.co/spaces/mteb/leaderboard) are pre-trained encoder transformer models.

-The primary advantage of pre-trained models is their ability to learn powerful general-purpose representations from vast datasets – for example, [CommonCrawl](https://commoncrawl.org/), which contains billions of web pages and is an ideal data source for training.
+The **primary advantage of pre-trained models is their ability to learn powerful general-purpose representations from vast datasets** – for example, [CommonCrawl](https://commoncrawl.org/), which contains billions of web pages and is an ideal data source for training.

-Leveraging pre-trained models as a starting point offers remarkable computational efficiency and enhanced performance, especially in scenarios where task-specific data is limited.
+Leveraging pre-trained models as a starting point offers remarkable computational efficiency and enhanced performance, **especially in scenarios where task-specific data is limited**.

 Still, pre-trained models have limitations; whether you should use a custom or pre-trained model depends on your task requirements.

 ## Pre-trained and Custom models: when to use which?

-Your task's unique requirements dictate using a custom or a pre-trained model.
+Your task's unique requirements will dictate when you should use a custom model, and when you should use a pre-trained model.

 ![Things you have to do and build to turn your data into vectors](assets/building_blocks/vector_compute/bb2-6.png)

-Whereas **pre-trained models** shine in domains such as text, image, and audio processing by leveraging large, generic datasets to enhance performance and efficiency, **custom models** are essential in areas like graph embeddings, time series, and categorical data processing, where specific patterns and characteristics require tailored solutions, for example, [Time2Vec](https://towardsdatascience.com/time2vec-for-time-series-features-encoding-a03a4f3f937e) or [GraphSAGE](https://github.com/williamleif/GraphSAGE).
+Whereas **pre-trained models** shine in domains such as _text, image, and audio processing by leveraging large, generic datasets to enhance performance and efficiency_, **custom models** are essential in areas like _graph embeddings, time series, and categorical data processing, where specific patterns and characteristics require tailored solutions_, for example, [Time2Vec](https://towardsdatascience.com/time2vec-for-time-series-features-encoding-a03a4f3f937e) or [GraphSAGE](https://github.com/williamleif/GraphSAGE).

 Graph Embeddings, such as [Node2Vec](https://snap.stanford.edu/node2vec/), have a variety of use cases, including recommender systems.
 [Graph embedding models](https://towardsdatascience.com/knowledge-graph-embeddings-101-2cc1ca5db44f) learn the relationships between entities in a knowledge graph using low-dimensional embeddings, making it more efficient to compute various similarity and inference tasks.